telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 The event handler function context (available via the `this` keyword) will be set to the data source instance.

+It is possible to prevent the remote request.
+To achieve this, execute `e.preventDefault()` in the handler function.

 #### Event Data

 ##### e.sender `kendo.data.DataSource`